ClaytonIndustries/YoutubeDownloader/README.md

 No installtion is necessary, just download the release .zip, extract and run Youtube Downloader.exe

-You can download the last release [here](https://github.com/ClaytonIndustries/YoutubeDownloader/releases), as well as see all the full version history
+You can download the last release [here](https://github.com/ClaytonIndustries/YoutubeDownloader/releases), as well as see the full version history

 ## Source